 Praised for “her sense of joyful virtuosity” as concerto soloist, Julia Yang is a dynamic and versatile cellist, founding member of the Merz Trio and recent member of Carnegie Hall's Ensemble Connect (South Florida Classical Review).
-She will be featured in the 2018-19 season as a Young Artist in Residence on Performance Today with Fred Child.
+She was recently featured in the 2018-19 season as a Young Artist in Residence on Performance Today with Fred Child.

 Ms. Yang has garnered top prizes at numerous competitions such as the Lennox International Competition and the Union League of Chicago’s Young Artist Competition and performed as concerto soloist with the New World Symphony Orchestra, Central Florida Symphony Orchestra, and Northwestern University Symphony Orchestra among others.

 As chamber musician, Julia has been called the "stunning find of the evening" (New York Classical Review) and has been noted for her “deep tone” and “precision,” and has performed throughout the United States and internationally in Europe, Australia and Canada (South Florida Classical Review).
 Upcoming festival invitations include the Marlboro Music Festival and Lake Champlain Chamber Music Festival, with previous festival appearances at Yellow Barn, Perlman Chamber Music Program, the Taos School of Music, Britten-Pears’ Young Artist Program, and Poland’s Krzyzowa-Music.
 Her chamber performances have been broadcasted on radio in New York, Chicago, and Germany, and she can be heard on cd with the Aldeburgh Strings (Linn Records).